iampatrickbrinksma/SFS-Revoke-Mobile-Tokens/README.md

 # Special Thanks

-Thank you Leonardo Berardino for developing the Apex Mocking Framework: https://github.com/gscloudsolutions/GS-Apex-Mocking-Framework
+Thank you Leonardo Berardino for developing the Apex Mocking Framework: https://github.com/gscloudsolutions/GS-Apex-Mocking-Framework, so I could create Apex Test Class in an easy way.